What do I need to know about my diet?

 Certain foods and dietary supplements have vitamin K. Vitamin K works against warfarin.

 - If you eat more vitamin K, it can lower your INR.
+This puts you at a higher risk for making a blood clot.

 - If you eat less vitamin K, it can raise your INR.
+This puts you at a higher risk for bleeding.

 Important things to know about vitamin K are:

-What is high in vitamin K?
+What foods are high in vitamin K?

 Foods with vitamin K that could affect warfarin are listed on the next 2 pages.
-Other foods that could affect warfarin are beef liver or other animal liver products.

 Vitamin K can also be found in some nutrition supplements, such as: